prosperritty/uni-itu/README.md

 - Distribution of responsibilities by creating tasks
 - Event Planning
 - Tracking your family budget, as well as expenses and income
-- Track savings using "Jars"
+- Track savings using *Jars*
 - Interactive profiles with achievements and statistics of each family member

-The frontend was developed using the **React Native** library.
-The backend was developed using the **FastAPI** library.
+The frontend was developed using the `React Native` library.
+The backend was developed using the `FastAPI` library.